Check out these easy hikes in Banff that are family-friendly, as we know many are not up for death-defying mountain summits in the Canadian Rockies.

 Marble Canyon

-This easy hike is technically not in Banff but in Kootenay National Park.
+Marble Canyon is an easy hike, technically not in Banff but in Kootenay National Park.
 It’s a lovely hike through a canyon often filled with thousands of wildflowers in the summer and delightfully snow-covered in the winter.
-The trail follows the canyon and has a series of bridges that cross over the rushing Kootenay River.
+The trail follows the canyon with a series of bridges crossing over the rushing Kootenay River.

 Lake Louise Trail